 He began working for the district as an educational technician in 1992, at Reiche and the former Jack elementary schools.
 His first teaching position was in 1996 at Talbot Community School (formerly Riverton Elementary School).
 He has taught at EECS since that school opened in 2006.
 Chard also serves as the drama director at Deering High School.
 “I am very proud of how that program is growing,” Chard said.

 Thursday’s event streamed live on the Maine Department of Education’s YouTube Channel, where a recording of the video will be posted.

-Other Portland Public Schools teachers honored in the past decade by the Maine Teacher of the Year Program are Cindy Soule, a literacy coach at Talbot Community School who was 2020 Cumberland County Teacher of the Year and 2021 Maine Teacher of the Year; Brooke Teller, the district’s STEM coordinator, who was the 2017 Cumberland County Teacher of the Year; and Karen MacDonald, a King Middle School teacher, now retired, who was the 2014 Maine Teacher of the Year.
+Other Portland Public Schools teachers honored in the past decade by the Maine Teacher of the Year Program are Cindy Soule, a literacy coach at Talbot Community School who was 2020 Cumberland County Teacher of the Year and 2021 Maine Teacher of the Year; Brooke Teller, the district’s STEM coordinator, who was the 2017 Cumberland County Teacher of the Year; Talya Edlund, assistant principal at Lyseth Elementary School, who was the 2016 Maine Teacher of the Year and 2015 Cumberland County Teacher of the Year; and Karen MacDonald, a King Middle School teacher, now retired, who was the 2014 Maine Teacher of the Year.

 The Maine Department of Education’s Teacher of the Year Program is administered through a collaborative partnership with Educate Maine.

 Photos: Photo above of EECS teacher Joshua Chard is shown courtesy of Linwood Leland.

 Photo below depicts EECS Joshua Chard at the May 11 County Teacher of the Year ceremony in Augusta with Maine Senator Jill Duson, who represents Portland.